EXPIRED - FOR SALE: Speakerlab K-Horns...clones of the Klipsch Kornerhorns - 1980 - V Efficient - Impressive

 And who knows on the sound?
 The views out there are that these are certainly comparable to genuine Klipsch, although some say at least some Kllipsch sound better - possibly due to better crossovers?
 Crossovers are an easy upgrade.

 Tweeter horn - Speakerlab WA4000 - 8 ohm

 Midrange horn - Speakerlab HD350B - 16 ohm, mounted to an H850 horn.
-Will have to check when i get home from work, but horn may be cast iron which is more desireable than later fiberglass horns.
+Will have to check, but horn may be cast iron which some say is more desireable than later fiberglass horns.